Farooqui dynasty: Miran Adil Khan Faroqi I

-Miran Mubarak Khan I
+Miran Mubarak Khan Faroqi I

 Miran Mubarak Khan succeeded his father.
 He did not attempt any conquest, except two campaigns against the Raja of Baglana.
 He died on June 5 (May 17, according to Ferishta), 1457 and buried in Thalner.

-Miran Adil Khan II
+Miran Adil Khan Faroqi II

 Miran Adil Khan II, the eldest son of Miran Mubarak succeeded him.
 He was the most powerful ruler of the Khandesh Sultanate.
 He fortified Asirgarh and built the citadel of Burhanpur.
 After overpowering Gond Rajas of Gondwana and Mandla, he carried his conquest to Jharkhand and assumed the title of Shah-i-Jharkhand.
 He declared his independence from Gujarat and stopped paying tributes.
 As a result, in 1498 Gujarat army entered Khandesh.
 Unable to cope, Adil Khan II agreed to pay the arrears.
 He died on September 28, 1501 (April 8, 1503 according to Ferishta).
 He was buried near his palace in Burhanpur.

-Daud Khan
+Sultan Daud Khan Faroqi

 As Adil Khan II died without any male issue, his younger brother Daud Khan succeeded him.
 Daud Khan was a weak ruler and dependent on two brothers, Hussain Ali and Yar ali.
 Hussain Ali was appointed his wazir and given the title of Malik Hisam-ud-Din.
 Due to his instigation, Daud decided to attack Ahmadnagar.
 But instead, the Ahmadnagar army marched into Khandesh.
 He asked sultan of Malwa to help him.
 Sultan of Malwa sent an army to dispel the army of Ahmadnagar but forced him to accept his subordination also.
 His uneventful rule ended with his death on August 28, 1508 (August 6, 1510 according to Ferishta).

-Ghazni Khan
+Sultan Ghazni Khan Faruqi

-After the death of Daud Khan, his son Ghazni Khan succeeded him but ruled for only 10 days (2 days, according to Ferishta) as he was poisoned to death by Hisam-ud-Din.
+After the death of Daud Khan, his son Ghazni Khan succeeded him but ruled for only 10 days (or 2 days, according to Ferishta), as he was poisoned to death by Hisam-ud-Din.

-Alam Khan
+Alam Khan Faruqi

 With the support of the rulers of Ahmadnagar and Berar, the nobles of Khandesh placed Alam Khan, a scion of Farooqi dynasty on the throne.
-But the Gujarat sultan Mahmud Shah I opposed him and supported the claim of Adil Shah, the great grandson of Mailk Iftikar Hasan, brother of Malik Nasir and reached Thalner.
+But the Gujarat sultan Mahmud Shah I opposed him and supported the claim of Adil Shah, the great-grandson of Mailk Iftikar Hasan, brother of Malik Nasir and reached Thalner.
 Alam Khan had no other option but to flee from Burhanpur.